mebeim/aoc/2019/README.md

 position as nodes.
 Every edge of this graph will have a weight representing the minimum number of steps needed to move between the two nodes.

 Our graph will be a simple dictionary in the form `{node: [(neighbor, weight)]}`, that is a dictionary that associates each node to a list of neighbors and the minimum steps needed to reach them.
-To create such a list for each node, we will need a function that, given the position of a in the maze, can tell us which other nodes are directly reachable (i.e. adjacent) and with which weight.
-For now, we will just pretend that we already magically have such a function, and we'll call it `find_adjacent()`.
+To create such a list for each node, we will need a function that, given the position of a node in the maze, can tell us which other nodes are directly reachable from it (i.e. adjacent) and with how many steps (i.e. the weight of the edge).
+For now, we will just pretend that we already magically have a function `find_adjacent()` that does this for us: it takes a position as argument and returns a list of nodes and distances that are reachable from that position.

 Our `build_graph()` function will then iterate over the given maze grid and call `find_adjacent()` each time it encounters a node, then store this info in the